 The Chicago School of Professional Psychology

 The Chicago School of Professional Psychology offers a unique master’s of arts (MA) in counseling psychology with a trauma and crisis intervention concentration.
-Graduates are prepared to respond to a variety of crises such as natural disasters, terrorist attacks, or personal trauma to provide psychological first aid.
+Graduates are prepared to respond to various crises, such as natural disasters, terrorist attacks, or personal trauma, to provide psychological first aid.

-Required coursework for this program includes classes such as adolescents and treatment of trauma, assessment and treatment of adults with traumatic disorders, and traumatic stress: causes, contexts, and effects.
+Required coursework for this program includes classes such as adolescents and trauma treatment, assessment and treatment of adults with traumatic disorders, and traumatic stress: causes, contexts, and effects.
 Students are also required to complete a nine-month practicum of at least 700 hours, of which 280 hours must be direct client contact.
 Practicum sites are chosen based on their ability to provide services to a diverse population.

 Admission requirements include a personal essay, letters of recommendation, an online application, and official transcripts.
 GRE scores are optional.